andre-brdoch/sanity-plugin-schema-inspector/README.md

 ## Todos

-- add config for controlling which [paths in the inspector are expanded](https://github.com/Lapple/react-json-inspector#propsisexpanded)
 - add option for resolving the complete data model, instead of just linking to the other types

 ## Known Issues

 - When navigating from other tools to the inspector, a reload is sometimes required
-- certain fields like `icon` occupy a lot of space